 Make sure a cursory glance at your short business bio includes information like where you exist, how long you’ve been going for, what it is that you do, and how people can find out more about you.
 Don’t bombard people with hashtags or fluff, but find a happy medium where a curious reader will easily situate your business within their knowledge of the world.

 Amanda Dudley holds a Ph.D. in History from Stanford University.
-In her work, she aids students with essays through her work at EssayUSA.
+In her work, she aids students with assignments through her work at EssayUSA.com.
 Her academic career centers on researching and lecturing on American and world history, as well as developing educational techniques for children with learning disabilities.